jaspermayone/greenhouse/SECURITY.md

 1. **GitHub Security Reporting Feature**: Utilize the built-in security reporting feature available on GitHub.
 This streamlined process allows for direct communication and swift action.

-2. **Email**: Alternatively, you can report vulnerabilities via email to [security@greenhouse.obl.ong](mailto:security@greenhouse.obl.ong).
+2. **Email**: Alternatively, you can report vulnerabilities via email to [security@greenhouse.directory](mailto:security@greenhouse.directory).
 Please provide detailed information regarding the vulnerability to expedite the investigation and resolution process.

 ### What to Include